Beginner’s Guide to Wireless Encryption: Introduction and Core Knowledge

 - Weak authentication methods

-- Vulnerability to hacking tools
+- Exposed to hacking software

 - Limited protection against data interception